 Kailua Hawaii, USA Travel Guide

-Kailua Beach Park consistently ranks amidst the world's best beaches, known for its soft white sand, clear turquoise water, and gentle trade winds.
+Kailua Beach Park consistently ranks amidst the world's best beaches, known for its soft white sand, clear turquoise water, and gentle prevailing winds.
 The calm conditions are well-liked for swimming, kayaking, windsurfing, and kitesurfing.

 A natural wetland and historical Hawaiian fishpond and agricultural area.
 Interpretive signs describe its past.